Panshark/Attack_metaRL/README.md

-## Model-Agnostic Meta-Learning Pytorch Implementation
+## Attack on Meta-Learning Pytorch Implementation

 Original implementation by Tristan Deleu.